Sindh ibex: Natural history

 This wild goat is gregarious, and if undisturbed will congregate in fairly large herds.
 The older male associate with such herds but generally keep together, often on the periphery of the main band.
 When disturbed, they are much more wary and ascend into inaccessible crags very early in the morning, emerging again just before dusk.

 During the hottest part of the year, they lie up more extensively during the day and may graze a considerable part of the night.
 Wild goats have a wonderful sense of balance and can make a standing leap 1.75 m (5–6 ft) upwards on a seemingly vertical rock surface.
 They appear almost slow and deliberate when traversing rock faces but can slide without injury down almost perpendicular rock faces with drops as much as 4–6 m.
 When challenging another male these wild goats frequently stand up on their hind legs and at the same time bend their head to one side before charging forward and clashing their horns.

+Habitat

+Its habitats include the Kirthar mountains, which falls in the southern Sindh and southwestern Balochistan provinces, and the adjoining areas of Makran.